 (2) Every application shall contain therein the prescribed particulars in relation to such application.

-[Section 34 amended by No. 8 of 1940 s.
+[Section 34 amended: No. 8 of 1940 s.
 16.]

 35. Provision where application for permit approved

 (1) Upon approval of an application for a permit to explore, the applicant shall be notified, and shall, within 14 days after such notification, deposit with the Under Secretary for Mines, in the prescribed form, a bond of the amount of $2 000, executed by sureties of the prescribed number and who are approved by the Minister as security for the due compliance by the permittee with the conditions of the permit.